AL has courage to punish own leaders for crimes: Quader | The Asian Age Online, Bangladesh

-Awami League General Secretary Obaidul Quader on Wednesday said the ruling party has the moral courage to punish its leaders and activists for criminal offences.
+Awami League General Secretary Obaidul Quader has said the ruling party has the moral courage to punish its leaders and activists for criminal offences.

+He was addressing the 32nd anniversary of Sheikh Russell National Children and Teen Council at the National Museum on Wednesday.
 "No other party has the courage to punish its own leaders for their crimes.
 Anyone who commits crimes will be punished.
-There’s no getting away," he said after signing a contract for Dhaka Elevated Expressway project at Shetu Bhaban in Dhaka.

 Leave Your Comments